Hamiltonian limited valence model for liquid polyamorphism: Abstract

 \section{Abstract}

-Liquid-liquid phase transitions have been found experimentally or proposed to exist based on computer simulations in many compounds such as water, hydrogen, sulfur, phosphorus, carbon, silica, and silicon.
-Recently introduced maximal valence model implemented via discrete molecular dynamics (DMD) provides simple generic mechanism of the liquid-liquid phase transitions for all these diverse cases.
-Here we will show that certain variants of the maximal valence model have a well defined Hamiltonian i.e a unique algorithm by which the potential energy of the system of particles can be computed solely from the coordinates of the particles and is thus equivalent to a complex multi-body potential.
-We will present several examples of the model which can be used to reproduce liquid-liquid phase transition in systems with maximal valence $z=1$ (hydrogen), $z=2$ (sulfur) and $z=4$ (water), where $z$ is the maximal valence, i.e. the maximal number of bonds an atom is allowed to have.
-The maximal valence model can be modified to forbid not only too large valences but also too low valences.
-In the case of sulfur, we forbid also the formation of monomers, thus restricting the valence $v$ of an atom to be within an interval $1=v_{min}\leq v\leq v_{max}\equiv z=2$.
+Liquid--liquid phase transitions have been found experimentally or by computer simulations in many compounds such as water, hydrogen, sulfur, phosphorus, carbon, silica, and silicon.
+Limited valence model implemented via event-driven molecular dynamics algorithm provides a simple generic mechanism for the liquid--liquid phase transitions in all these diverse cases.
+Here, we introduce a variant of the limited valence model with a well defined Hamiltonian, i.e., a unique algorithm by which the potential energy of the system of particles can be computed solely from the coordinates of the particles and is thus equivalent to a complex multi-body potential.
+We present several examples of the model which can be used to reproduce liquid--liquid phase transition in systems with maximum valence $z=1$ (hydrogen), $z=2$ (sulfur) and $z=4$ (water), where $z$ is the maximum number of bonds an atom is allowed to have.
+For $z=1$, we find a set of parameters for which the system has a liquid--liquid and an isostructural solid--solid critical points.
+For $z=4$, we find a set of parameters for which the phase diagram resembles that of water with a wide region of negative thermal expansion coefficient (density anomaly) extending into the metastable region of negative pressures.
+The limited valence model can be modified to forbid not only too large valences but also too low valences.
+In the case of sulfur, we forbid the formation of monomers, thus restricting the valence $v$ of an atom to be within an interval $1=v_{\rm min}\leqslant v\leqslant v_{\rm max}\equiv z=2$. \printkeywords